yushinhud/SwiftAPICallTest/README.md

   * Why you use your viewmodel is stateobject ?
     * I think I used “StateObject” because it does not depend on View’s lifecycle. in other words, it doesn’t create again when the View is newly created.
-It means that It can solve the problem of data loss, and this can prevent inefficient performance if there is a lot of work when the ViewModel is created.
+So It can solve the problem of data loss, and this can prevent inefficient performance if there is a lot of work when the ViewModel is created.
 But, I also found out that “@ObservedObject” is a property wrapper for the most of ViewModel declarations.
 So I changed it from @StateObject to @ObservedObject.

   * Instead of passing book object like this can you environment object ?